mattmakai/mattmakai.com/source/content/pages/talks.rst

 Twilio Workshop for Des Moines Tech Week
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-...
+No slides used for this talk.

-Upcoming workshop for Des Moines Tech Week on October 14 in Des Moines, Iowa.
+Workshop for `Des Moines Tech Week <http://techweekdesmoines.com/>`_
+on October 14 in Des Moines, Iowa.

 ----